aorist9/checkout/README.md

 * Make reasonable assumptions about the inputs to your solution; for example, many candidates take a list of strings as input

+Step 2: Simple offers
+* The shop decides to introduce two new offers
+  * buy one, get one free on Apples
+  * 3 for the price of 2 on Oranges
+* Update your checkout functions accordingly

 ## How to Run
 * Pull down the project
 * [Setup gradle](https://gradle.org/install/) if it's not already setup